mrsabath/kagenti-operator/platform-operator/README.md

 # Kubernetes Operator for Agentic Platform Component Management

-A Kubernetes operator for deploying and managing multi-component applications with intelligent build pipelines and lifecycle orchestration.
+A Kubernetes operator designed to deploy and manage multi-component applications, incorporating best-practice build pipelines and seamless lifecycle orchestration.

 ## Overview
 The Platform Operator simplifies the deployment of complex applications by managing collections of components through two key Custom Resources: Platform and Component.
 It provides automated build processes, dependency management, and deployment orchestration across different environments.